luctst/learn-javascript/docs/this-keyword.md

 ---
-id: introJs
+id: thisKeyword
-title: Introduction to javascript
+title: This keyword
-sidebar_label: Introduction to javascript
+sidebar_label: The this keyword in practice
 ---
 ## Current errors
 This is a list of the main errors that you can meet when you use data types: